Principe di Savoia: History

 In the 1980s, CIGA renamed the hotel "Principe di Savoia", the proper way to refer to the Italian royal family, the House of Savoy, for which the hotel is named.
 Starwood bought a controlling interest in CIGA Hotels in 1994.

 In 2003, the hotel was purchased from Starwood by the Dorchester Collection, joining a group of five-star hotels that also includes hotels such as The Dorchester, Plaza Athénée, and Hôtel Meurice.
+The hotel is one of two hotels in Italy owned by the Dorchester Collection, the other being the Hotel Eden in Rome.

 Overview

-Principe di Savoia is located close to Garibaldi, Centrale, and Cadorna stations, as well as the La Scala theatre.
-The hotel features classic Italian and art deco furniture, statues and decor throughout the building.
-The entrance showcases a stained-glass domed ceiling while mosaics and chandeliers decorate common areas and guest rooms.
+Principe di Savoia is located in close proximity to Garibaldi, Centrale, and Cadorna stations, as well as the La Scala theatre.
+The hotel is appointed with a combination of classic Italian and art deco furnishings, complemented by various statues and decor throughout the premises.
+The entrance showcases an ornate stained-glass domed ceiling, while mosaics and chandeliers are present both in common areas and guest rooms.

-The famed Presidential Suite, located on the tenth floor, features luxurious amenities including a Pompeii style private spa with fresco walls, Turkish bath, antique furniture and fireplace, three bedrooms, full dining room, library and terrace.
-Guests that have stayed in the suite included Queen Elizabeth II, Prince Philip, Duke of Edinburgh, Woody Allen, President George H. W. Bush, Bill Gates, President Vladimir Putin and more.
+Many powerful individuals, including Queen Elizabeth II, Prince Philip, Duke of Edinburgh, Woody Allen, President George H. W. Bush, Bill Gates, President Vladimir Putin have stayed here.

-The Principe has two restaurants and the Principe Bar renovated in 2009 by architect Thierry Despont.
-Il Salotto is a casual lobby lounge, while Acanto is the hotel’s fine-dining restaurant headed by executive chef Fabrizio Cadei.
-Club 10 is a 1,000 square meter fitness and beauty centre located on the top floor of the hotel.
-It includes a full salon, indoor heated pool, sauna and other amenities.
+The Principe has two restaurants and the Principe Bar (renovated in 2009 by architect Thierry Despont).
+There is also Salotto which is a casual lobby lounge and Acanto that is the hotel’s fine-dining restaurant headed by executive chef Fabrizio Cadei.

 Notable guests

-Since its opening, Principe di Savoia has been known to host notable guests and celebrities such as Edward VIII, Erich Maria Remarque, Aristotle Onassis, Evita Peron, Maria Callas, Charlie Chaplin, Josephine Baker, The Aga Khan, David Rockefeller, Elizabeth Taylor, Henry Ford and the Prince of Monaco.
+Since its opening, Principe di Savoia hosted notable guests and celebrities such as Edward VIII, Erich Maria Remarque, Aristotle Onassis, Evita Peron, Maria Callas, Charlie Chaplin, Josephine Baker, The Aga Khan, David Rockefeller, Elizabeth Taylor, Henry Ford and the Prince of Monaco.

 Other notable guests of the hotel have included Madonna, George Clooney and David and Victoria Beckham.